For most parents in the U.S., daycare is one of the largest weekly expenses.

 - Get a daycare that’s either close to home or en route to work.
 This will save time and fuel money when picking up and dropping off.

-- Find an in-home daycare that is relatively new.
-The prices will likely be low, and you won’t have to worry about getting all of your children admitted if it’s not yet popular.
+- Find an in-home daycare that’s relatively new.
+The prices will likely be lower than established centers, and you won’t have to worry about getting all of your children admitted if it’s not yet popular.

 - Reach out to family or friends.
 They may be willing to watch your child for free.
 You could also exchange childcare; your friend could watch your kids one week, and you could watch them the next.